Gabapentin Abuse Symptoms, Side Effects, Overdose, & Treatment

 - Complex regional pain syndrome.

-- Treating the onset of seizures caused by alcohol withdrawal during the detox process.
+- The onset of seizures caused by alcohol withdrawal during the detox process.

-Gabapentin can result in a number of physical and psychological effects, including suicidal thoughts and behaviors.
-If you or a loved one is taking gabapentin, be aware of warning signs of suicide, such as:7
+Gabapentin use can result in a number of physical and psychological effects, including suicidal thoughts and behaviors.
+If you or a loved one is using gabapentin, be aware of warning signs of suicide, such as:7

 - Talking about being a burden to others.